dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

   [!code-csharp[](cors/sample/CorsExample2/Startup.cs?name=snippet_begin&highlight=5-6,21)]

-## Enabling CORS in MVC
+### Enable CORS in MVC

-You can alternatively use MVC to apply specific CORS policies per action, per controller, or globally for all controllers.
+You can alternatively use MVC to apply specific CORS policies per action or per controller.
 When using MVC to enable CORS, the registered CORS services are used.
 The CORS Middleware isn't used.

 ### Per action